 Applied Behavior Analysis (ABA) therapy is the most effective, early-intervention treatment for children with autism.
 ABA therapy sessions can take place via center-based, home-based, or a combination of the two.
 At Behavioral Innovations, we have chosen to focus on the center-based model.

 There are no two children exactly alike, and center-based services offer variables that may facilitate new skills and interactions.
 Sharing space with other people provides many of these variables.

 That isn’t just our opinion!
-According to a recent study published by the National Institute of Health (NIH), children with Autism learn and master skills more quickly when participating in center-based model than they do in home-based model:
+According to a recent study published by the National Institute of Health (NIH), children with autism learn and master skills more quickly when participating in a center-based model than they do in the home-based model:

 “Supervisors may be more available and provide additional direct supervision in center-based settings than in home settings. […] In order to better account for individual differences, we also compared learning within the same participant for those who received both home and center-based models.
-The results of this analysis showed on average, individuals achieved 100% more learning per hour during center-based related to home-based models.”
+The results of this analysis showed that on average, individuals achieved 100% more learning per hour during center-based learning than during home-based models.”